Information Security and Artificial Intelligence Management System

 Planning

 GitLab has implemented a formal Security Operational Risk Management (“StORM”) program to identify, rank, track, and treat cybersecurity, IT, and privacy operational risks in support of GitLab’s organization-wide objectives.
+Internal and external issues that could impact GitLab’s ability to achieve the intended outcomes of the ISMS and AIMS are identified as part of the StORM or Observation Management Program.
 The process for selecting in scope information security controls is executed by the Security Compliance team, leveraging technical functionality from the third party GRC application, and overseen by the Security Risk team.
 Implementation status is captured in GitLab’s GRC application as well as in the Statement of Applicability.

 Support